Blog 3D Metal Printing and Metal Casting

 Can 3D Printing Complement Metal Casting?

-MetalTek does not use 3D metal printing to directly produce metal components.
-Instead, it uses 3D metal printing to complement its existing metal casting processes.
-This is commonly referred to as “rapid manufacturing.”
-With the use of rapid manufacturing MetalTek can eliminate tooling, lower costs, and reduce lead times.
+As an alternative to 3D metal printing “rapid manufacturing” can be used to complement metal casting processes.
+With the use of rapid manufacturing, MetalTek can eliminate tooling, lower costs, and reduce lead times.
 In other words, 3D printing can improve the metal casting process.

 Fuse Deposition Modeling (FDM)